 Their attitude is that a defensive driver will drive at a safe enough speed that they will have enough time to react or to slow down or stop to avoid any kind of accident.
 We all know, that’s just not always possible.

-As you proceed to deal with your rear end collision claim, consider the following questions when presenting your claim for settlement.
-These are questions and issues that you may want to pose to the insurance adjuster, or defense lawyer, who are evaluating your claim to convince them that their insured didn’t act reasonably and therefore was at fault for the accident (from the online manuals provided by Travelers and CNA):
+As you proceed to deal with your rear-end collision claim, consider the following questions when presenting your claim for settlement.
+These are questions and issues that you may want to pose to the insurance adjuster, or defense lawyer, who is evaluating your claim to convince them that their insured didn’t act reasonably and therefore was at fault for the accident (from the online manuals provided by Travelers and CNA):